-The building that houses the War Museum of Thessaloniki is located in the wider area of the camp of Pedio tou Areos , at the headquarters of the 3rd Army Corps.
-The building was designed by Italian architect Vitaliano Poselli (1838-1918) in the early 20th century and was originally used by the Ottoman Army. .
+The building that houses the War Museum of Thessaloniki is located in the wider area of the Ares Field camp, where today the headquarters of the 3rd Army Corps is located.
+The building was designed by Italian architect Vitaliano Pozelli (1838-1918) in the early 20th century and was originally used by the Ottoman Army.

 When Thessaloniki was liberated in 1912 by the Greek Army, it came under its ownership and military units were established there.
-After a period of being obsolete, the political and military leadership of the country decided to house here the War Museum of the city as a Branch of the War Museum of Athens.
+After a period of disuse, the political and military leadership of the place decided to house the War Museum of the city here as an annex of the War Museum of Athens.

-Renovation and reconstruction works began in 1993.
-Upon completion, the Museum opened its gates to the public in 2000.
+Its renovation and reconstruction work began in 1993.
+After the completion of the work, the Museum opened its doors to the public in 2000.